strimertul/stulbe/README.md

 Back-end portion of strimertul for features that require one:

-- Streamer "is live" checks
+- KV sync for remote applications
+- User-facing loyalty points info (redeem APIs not available yet sorry!)
 - Webhook subscription for alerts (WIP!)
-- User-facing loyalty points info (redeem APIs not available yet sorry!)

 Platform support is limited to Twitch only for the time being (sorry!)